Welcome to Scientific Research & Design (aka Conservation Biology/Wildlife)!

 - Attend to your personal needs while in between classes.
 You do not need to ask permission to get water, snacks, or go to the bathroom but you must inform me of where you will be on the sign out sheet should I need to locate you quickly.

 - This class is heavily based on technology and outdoor activities.
 You are expected to stay on task at all times and follow your project plan.

 - Academic Integrity: Cheating, copying, plagiarizing, and/or falsifying documents (example: submitting duplicate work logs) will not be tolerated in this course.
 Any student displaying academic dishonesty will be reported and referred to the Assistant Principal.
 The student will receive grade of “0” on the assignment and there will not be an opportunity to make up the assignment.

 - Safety first!
 Violations of safety rules will result in a maximum grade of 70.
 Depending on the severity of the offense, you may be removed from the activity and earn a grade of “0” for that particular activity.

-- Always write your first and last name and full date to get credit for all work you turn in.
+- Always write your first and last name and the full date to get credit for all work you submit.

 Consequences: Any/all of steps 1-3 may be skipped; dependent on the severity of the incident.

 2) Personal conference with teacher and parent/guardian contacted.

 3) Parent/teacher/student conference.

 4) Referral to Administration.